OlfatSeid/Text-Summarization-using-BART/README.md

 This notebook provides a comprehensive solution for text summarization using the BART Large Language Model (LLM).
-It includes functionality for extracting text from PDF files, generating embeddings, performing Retrieval-Augmented Generation (RAG), and displaying the output using the `ipywidgets` library.
+It includes functionality for extracting text from PDF files, generating embeddings, performing Retrieval-Augmented Generation (RAG), fine-tuning BART for improved performance, and displaying the output using the `ipywidgets` library.

 ## Features